Imsurajr/SiteGenius/README.md

 # BuildMate - A Construction App

-A Construction Site App using Flutter.
+A Construction Site App using Flutter and Firebase.

 ## Flutter Docs